guideguide/grid-notation/SPEC.md

 Commands are unit objects or variables combined with multipliers to define spaces between guides.

-### Arbitrary commands
+### Explicit commands

 > &lt;value&gt;&lt;unit&gt;[*[&lt;multiplier&gt;]]

-An arbitrary command is represented by a Unit Object and an optional multiplier.
-Arbitrary commands are the width of the unit specified.
-Arbitrary can be positive or negative.
+An explicit command is represented by a Unit Object and an optional multiplier.
+Explicit commands are the width of the unit specified.
+Explicit can be positive or negative.
 Due to this, it is possible to traverse backwards and forwards.

 #### Examples